2007 Conference National play-off final

 The 2006–07 Conference National play-off final took place on 20 May 2007 between Morecambe and Exeter City.
-The match was held at Wembley Stadium and featured an attendance of 40,031, which was the largest for a Conference National final at that time, with 30,000 of them supporting Exeter City.
+It was the fifth Conference National play-off final and the first to be played at Wembley Stadium.
+The attendance of 40,031 was the largest for a Conference National final at that time, with 30,000 of them supporting Exeter City.